-Nankhatai is a no-egg cookie which is soft, light, crispy to bite, and melts in the mouth.
+It is a no-egg cookie that is soft, light, crispy to bite, and melts in the mouth.
 It is easy to make at home in the oven for a large batch, or in the air fryer for a smaller batch.

 Icing sugar or powdered sugar can be used.
 For consistent results, it is best to weigh all the ingredients using a digital food scale while making nan khatai cookies.

 It is essential to blend ghee and sugar well, or else the nankhatai can end up being dense.
 After blending, add all the flour and cardamom powder and mix it to make a soft dough.

 Bind everything into a soft dough ball, there is no need to knead the dough but bind it well, ensuring it does not stick to the sides of the bowl.
 If it does stick, you can add a little all-purpose flour.

 Divide the dough into small pieces of about 20-25 grams each.
 Roll each piece into a ball by rolling it in between your palms and then press it to flatten it.

 Make a small indentation in the center of the dough ball with a fork or a butter knife.
 This ensures that nankhatai does not bulge out from the center but bakes well from all sides.

 Bake the cookies for about 15-18 minutes until they start becoming golden brown on the edges.
-Remove them from the oven and allow them to cool down completely before serving or storing, else they can break.
+Remove them from the oven and allow them to cool down completely before serving or storing them, or else they can break.

 Nankhatai can be made in the air fryer equally easily.
 It takes much less time to make a batch of nan khatai in the air fryer compared to the oven and might be a good option when making a smaller batch.